 VMware® ESX Server 5 (Linux® and Windows®) is certified by Blackboard for Release 9.1.

-Blackboard supports other virtualization solutions as long as Blackboard and the hypervisor support the guest operating system.
+Blackboard supports other virtualization solutions as long as Blackboard and the hypervisor support the guest operating system and the guest virtual machine meets Learn application resource requirements.

 Benefits of Virtualization